Claire Van Ummersen: Administrative career

-From 1981–1986, she served on the Massachusetts Board of Regents of Higher Education in several leadership positions including vice chancellor of management systems and telecommunications and associate vice chancellor for academic affairs.
+From 1981 to 1986, she served on the Massachusetts Board of Regents of Higher Education in several leadership positions including vice chancellor of management systems and telecommunications and associate vice chancellor for academic affairs.
 Statewide planning and program review were critical components of her responsibilities.

-From 1986–1992, she served as the chancellor of the University System of New Hampshire during which she launched the Instructional Video Network to link all of the system campuses as well as selected local schools.
+From 1986 to 1992, she served as the chancellor of the University System of New Hampshire during which she launched the Instructional Video Network to link all of the system campuses as well as selected local schools.
 In 1994, former U.S. Representative Louis Stokes said on the floor of the House, "under Dr. Van Ummersen's leadership, higher education has witnessed a major reconstruction.
 Her energies have led to innovative techniques being used to foster education and expanded services being offered.
 From 1986 to 1992, while serving as chancellor of USNH, she managed over 29,000 students and a $300 million operating budget.
 In addition, Dr. Van Ummersen was responsible for launching an innovative instructional television network.
 Her unyielding efforts resulted in the linkage of all of the state's universities and colleges by televised instruction.
 She was also responsible for spearheading the implementation of a doctoral program in environmental sciences."

 In 1993, she was appointed president of Cleveland State University, a post she maintained until 2001.
 During her tenure at Cleveland State, she developed major partnerships with the Cleveland Clinic, University Hospitals and Case Western Reserve University, which led to Biomedical Research Cleveland, a research collaborative on structural biology.
 In collaboration with Kent State, University of Akron, Northeastern Ohio University College of Medicine and Youngstown State University joint masters programs were developed in social world (MSW) and public health (MPH), delivered via a new interactive video network that also served 17 regional high schools providing advanced placement courses for high school students and graduate course work for teachers.
 Additionally, as stated by former U.S. Representative Dennis Kucinich, "[u]nder her leadership, Cleveland State University executed an extensive building construction program and implemented several resourceful degree programs.
 The university's endowment grew fourfold during her tenure.
 Recently, [in 2001] the North Central Association of Colleges and Schools Commission on Institutions of Higher Education suggested that Cleveland State University be honored continuing accreditation without qualification for the next ten years."